Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Minimizing the Welfare Gap

-where \(\beta_j\geq0\) controls the penalty sensitivity for each of the providers accordingly.
+Let \(\hat{k_j}\) denote the initial capacity of provider \(j\), and \(\tilde{k_j}\) represent the target capacity after configuration.
+The change in capacity \(\Delta k_j = \tilde{k_j} - \hat{k_j}\) can penalize large changes with \(\beta_j |\Delta k_j|\), where \(\beta_j\geq0\) controls the penalty sensitivity for each of the providers accordingly.
 Integrating this penalty into our optimization leads to a multi-objective problem, balancing social welfare maximization with minimization of capacity adjustment penalties.
 The modified objective function is:

 subject to the same matching, capacity, total capacity, and edge constraints previously defined in~\Cref{equ:second_optimization}.
-This enhanced formulation constitutes a MILP problem, solvable by recent versions of solvers like Gurobi~\citep{gurobi_optimization_llc_gurobi_2024}.
+Unlike~\Cref{equ:first-optimization}, the penalized formulation no longer reduces to a standard bipartite matching or flow problem, due to the interaction between capacity constraints.
+As a result, this enhanced formulation constitutes a MILP problem, solvable by recent versions of solvers like Gurobi~\citep{gurobi_optimization_llc_gurobi_2024}.
 Ultimately, this optimization simultaneously identifies the optimal matching \(z_{ij}\) and optimal provider capacities \(k_j\), clearly indicating how capacities should be adjusted from their initial configuration.
 The resulting solution provides a practical recourse recommendation system effectively balancing improvements in social welfare with realistic operational constraints.